Computer Science

 Unit 1CP2/01

 What algorithms are, what they are used for and how they work.
-Writing program code.
+Writing programme code.
 Components of computer systems; ability to construct truth tables, produce logic statements and read and interpret pseudo-code.
 Understanding of computer networks, the internet and the worldwide web.
 Emerging trends in computing technologies, the impact of computing on individuals, society and the environment.

 Unit 1CP2/02